CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

 Add the necessary directives
 to each routine one at a time in order of importance.
-After adding the directive, recompile the code, check that the answers have remained the same, and note the performance difference from your change.
+After adding the directive, recompile the code but this time using compiler flags: -acc -ta=tesla:managed, which abilitate OpenACC directives and unified memory.
+Then, check that the answers have remained the same, and note the performance difference from your change.